 Constantine's half of the empire remained from five to ten percent Christian, and the city of Rome remained largely pagan, especially the Senate, and so too did the high command of Constantine's army.
 Constantine had made no break with paganism.
-The arch dedicated to Constantine's victory over Maxentius, erected in 315 or 316, described that victory as an "instigation of divinity" and had not credited Jesus or Yahweh.
+The arch dedicated to Constantine's victory over Maxentius, erected in 315 or 316, described that victory as an "instigation of divinity" and had not credited Jesus or the god of the Jews and Christians, Jehovah (Yahweh).
 Constantine appointed pagan aristocrats to high offices in Rome while tolerating from his army the greeting "Constantine, may the immortal gods preserve you for us!"
-Then, in 321, in a move to spite Jews and accommodate Christianity with prevailing pagan ways, Constantine made the day of Sol Invictus a holy day and a day of rest for the Christians – Sunday.
+Then, in 321, in a move to accommodate Christianity with prevailing pagan ways, Constantine made the day of Sol Invictus a holy day and a day of rest for the Christians – Sunday.

-The emperor in the east, Licinius, grew fearful of the respect that Christians in his realm had for Constantine.
+In the east, Licinius grew fearful of the respect that Christians in his realm had for Constantine.
 He expelled Christians from his household and executed a few bishops.
 In 323, Constantine and his army entered Greece.
 Then he drove another wave of Goth invaders north and back across the Danube River.
 Although Constantine was still in what was officially the western half of the empire he was close enough to the east to concern Licinius.
 Licinius attempted negotiations with Constantine, which failed, and war erupted between the two.
 In late 324, Constantine's forces defeated those under Licinius, and Constantine became emperor of the entire empire.
 He had publicly promised to spare the life of Licinius, but he changed his mind, and the following year he had Licinius executed by strangulation.

-That same year, 324, Constantine founded a new capital city in the eastern half of the empire, at Byzantium.
+After defeating Licinius, Constantine founded a new capital city in the eastern half of the empire, at Byzantium.
 He called the city "New Rome."
 Later it would be called the City of Constantine, or Constantinople.
 Eventually it would be called Istanbul.

 Constantine had not been baptized, but he appears to have become increasingly devoted to Christianity.
 He wrote of his successes as an indication of favor from Christianity's god.
 He attributed the failures of those recent emperors who had persecuted the Christians as an indication of the Christian god's power.
-He began a new series in the construction of Christian churches much grander than the Christians had before his time.
-He granted more lands to the Church.
-He gave Christian bishops the authority of judges – against whom there would be no appeal.
+Constantine granted more lands to the Church.
+He began a new series in the construction of Christian churches that were much grander than the Christians had before his time.
+And he gave Christian bishops the authority of judges – against whom there would be no appeal.

-Copyright © 2009-2014 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.